Baku: Ethnic groups

 Today, the vast majority of Baku's population is made up of ethnic Azerbaijanis, and the rest are Talysh, Russians, Lezgi and others.
 The intensive growth of the population started in the middle of the 19th century when Baku was a small town with a population of about 7,000 people.
 The population increased again from about 13,000 in the 1860s to 112,000 in 1897 and 215,000 in 1913, making Baku the largest city in the Caucasus region.

-Baku has been a cosmopolitan city at certain times during its history, meaning ethnic Azerbaijanis did not constitute the majority of population.
-It was only in the 1970s that ethnic Azerbaijanis achieved demographic dominance in Baku.
-In 2003 Baku additionally had 153,400 internally displaced persons and 93,400 refugees.
+Several times during its history, Azerbaijanis were not a majority ethnic group in Baku.
+From the 1970s, ethnic Azerbaijanis became a majority group in the city.
+In 2003 Baku had 153,400 internally displaced persons and 93,400 refugees.

 Religion

 The 13th-century Bibi-Heybat Mosque was built over the tomb of a descendant of the Islamic prophet Muhammad.

-The religion with the largest community of followers is Islam.
-The majority of the Muslims are Shia Muslims, and the Republic of Azerbaijan has the second-highest Shia population percentage in the world, after Iran.
+The largest religious community in Baku are Shia Muslims.
 The city's notable mosques include Juma Mosque, Bibi-Heybat Mosque, Muhammad Mosque and Taza Pir Mosque.

-There are some other faiths practised among the different ethnic groups within the country.
 By article 48 of its Constitution, Azerbaijan is a secular state and ensures religious freedom.
-Religious minorities include Russian Orthodox Christians, Catholic Levantines, Georgian Orthodox Christians, Albanian-Udi Apostolic Christians, Lutherans, Ashkenazi Jews, Molokans, and Sufi Muslims.
+Religious minorities in the city include Russian Orthodox Christians, Catholic Levantines, Georgian Orthodox Christians, Albanian-Udi Apostolic Christians, Lutherans, Jews, Molokans, and Sufi Muslims.
 Baku is the seat of the Catholic Apostolic Prefecture of Azerbaijan.

 Zoroastrianism, although extinct in the city as well as in the rest of the country by the present time, had a long history in Azerbaijan and the Zoroastrian New Year (Nowruz) continues to be the main holiday in the city as well as in the rest of Azerbaijan.